ChuckJonas/APEX-Q/README.md

 //...
 Rest of implementations.
 (Also top level)
 ```

+## Installation
+I've included [NPM build scripts that leverage DMC](https://github.com/kevinohara80/sfdc-pkg-postinstall) to make for easily deployment.
+This is an experimental idea, but there are advantages of this over an unmanaged package.

 ## Disclaimer
 ***IMPLEMENT AT YOUR OWN RISK.***
 I have not use this in an actual implementation.
 Has not been throughly tested.
 Needs Unit Testing